jdstmporter/VCV-Plugins/README.md

 A collection of simple VCV modules implementing a number of useful mathematical techniques, especially those involving complex (holomorphic) signal processing.

+##Hilbert

+Applies the [Hilbert transform][hilbert] to an input signal.
+This has the effect of constructing the imaginary parts of a corresponding *complex* signal whose real-valued part is the input signal.
+In signal terms, it corresponds to introducing a 90 degree phase shift for positive frequencies, and -90 degree for negative frequencies.

+This is incredibly useful, as it opens up the possibility of using complex-valued signal processing algorithms that make many operations much simpler (e.g. envelope construction, true frequency shifting) possible.

+###This module

+- Input: the input signal
+- Main Outputs:
+  - Real: real part of the *complex* signal: this is just the input signal delayed so as to line it up correctly with the imaginary part
+  - Imaginary: the imaginary part of the *complex* signal: the result of applying the Hilbert transform to the input
+- Aux / Utility Outputs:
+  - Modulus: the length of the *complex* signal, i.e. the envelope of the input signal
+  - Phase: the unwrapped phase angle of the *complex* signal, corresponding to the phase of the input signal

 ##Wavelet Shaper

 This module uses a very basic wavelet transform to distort a signal in unusual and unexpected ways.